irmen/Serpent/README.md

 SOME MORE DETAILS
 -----------------
-Compatible with Python 3.5+ (use a serpent version before 1.30 for Python 2.7 support)

 Serpent handles several special Python types to make life easier:

  - bytes, bytearrays, memoryview --> string, base-64